Your City of Sydney Greens Team

 Councillor Matthew Thompson

-I’m a former community services worker and a queer activist.
-My clearest memories of when I first moved to Glebe are the cold nights where I had to decide whether to pay my rent or put food on the table.
-Where I juggled multiple jobs trying, and often failing, to keep the lights on at home.
-And while those experiences for me are now in the past, for far too many in our city they are an ongoing reality.
+My first memories of when I moved to Glebe are of cold nights where I had to decide whether to pay my rent or put food on the table.
+Where I juggled multiple jobs, waiting tables, washing dishes, cleaning homes, just to keep the lights on.
+And while those experiences for me are now in the past, for far too many in Sydney they are an ongoing reality.

-You can get in contact me at our joint Greens Councillor office, at Sydney Town Hall, via email at [email protected].
+You can get in contact me at our joint Greens Councillor office via email at [email protected].